-weekends, showing a strong seasonal occupation (Muñoz-Reinoso, 2001).
-The urban water supply to Matalascañas is about 2.5-3 Mm3/yr (Castell et al., 1992), mainly for human use and garden watering (DGOT, 1992).
+Groundwater is mainly abstracted to supply the towns and the large touristic resorts of El Rocío, Matalascañas and Mazagón, which also affect wetlands (Manzano et al., 2005).
+Matalascañas tourist resort is located on the coastline within the municipality of Almonte, and has a set of wells for urban water supply along its northern fringe, just bordering the National Park.
+Daily cycle of water abstraction in wells is followed by water level fluctuations in ponds within the National Park with a few hours delay (Serrano and Zunzunegui, 2008).
+Matalascañas has less than 2,000 permanent inhabitants, but the population increases to more than 100,000 in summer and many weekends, showing a strong seasonal occupation (Muñoz-Reinoso, 2001).
+The urban water supply to Matalascañas is about 2.5-3 Mm/yr (Castell et al., 1992), mainly for human use and garden watering (DGOT, 1992).
 There is also a religious festival at El Rocio Shrine, which brings large crowds of about one million people every spring and large groups on holidays for all year long.

-8 WATER FOOTPRINT AND ENVIRONMENTAL WATER REQUIREMENTS WITHIN THE DOÑANA REGION
+8. WATER FOOTPRINT AND ENVIRONMENTAL WATER REQUIREMENTS WITHIN THE DOÑANA REGION

-Water is the strategic basis for the maintenance and development of Doñana from the ecological perspective: Doñana contains wetlands, marshes, ponds and terrestrial vegetation, which is largely dependent on water level depth.
+Water is the strategic basis for the maintenance and development of Doñana from the ecological perspective: Doñana contains wetlands, marshes, ponds and terrestrial vegetation, which is largely dependent on surface water flows and on the water table depth.
 From the economic perspective, there is again a strong dependence for domestic supply, intensive agriculture and tourism.
 A first approximation of the water footprint and environmental water requirements is presented below.

-Currently the main green and blue water user in the Doñana region is the environment, using about 59% of total water consumption in an average rainfall year (Table 5).
+Currently the main green and blue water user in the Doñana region is the environment, using about 59% of total water consumption in an average rainfall year (Table 4).
 Agriculture is the second main water user amounting to about 40% of total water consumption.
 Finally, urban water supply and industry use around 1% of the total water used.
-However, the latter two use exclusively blue water resources, which generally have a higher opportunity cost than green water use
+However, the latter two use exclusively blue water resources, which generally have a higher opportunity cost than green water use (Hoekstra and Chapagain, 2008).
+Green water can be productively used only for crop production (not in the sands) and natural biomass production (support of ecosystem functioning), while blue water can be used not only for irrigating crops and the ecosystems but also for various other types of domestic, agricultural and industrial water use.
+On the other hand, all the figures provided refer to consumptive water uses except some urban and industrial water withdrawal (non-consumptive use of water).
+In the case of the coastal touristic resorts of Matalascañas and Mazagón, their water use is consumptive since they discharge into the sea; they could however avoid this through water reuse.
+In fact Matalascañas golf course is irrigated with treated urban sewage.
+If consumptive uses were presented for the whole urban and industrial water uses, these numbers would be somewhat lower but the picture would not change noticeably.